jmf7ak/Persister_project/Model/README.md

 2. excel sheets with the sensitivity analysis on MADE parameters for the gene knockouts: the number of models in which each gene is essential

-The sampling data from this code is then put into the code Sampling.R to run statiscal analysis
+The sampling data from this code is then put into the code Sampling.R to run statiscal analysis The output from that statistical analysis goes into Sampling_essentiality_analysis.m to make a list of genes of interest to test experimentally.